DBaaS Overview

 - all Hobbyist and Startup plans: 99.95%

-- Business and upwards: 99.99%
+- Business and higher plans: 99.99%

 Known limitations of DBaaS

-A number of features are currently unavailable in DBaaS and need to be taken into account while working with it.
+Some features are currently unavailable in DBaaS and need to be taken into account while working with it.

-CLI/API support and partial portal support
+CLI/API support and partial Portal support

 Service integration